United States abortion-rights movement: Overview

 Many abortion-rights campaigners also note that some anti-abortion activists also oppose practices that correlate with less demand for abortion, namely sex education and the ready availability of contraception.
 Proponents of this argument point to cases of areas with limited sex education and contraceptive access that have high abortion rates, either legal or illegal.
 Some women also travel to another jurisdiction or country where they may obtain an abortion.
-For example, a large number of Irish women would visit the United Kingdom for abortions, as would Belgian women who travelled to France before Belgium legalized abortion.
+For example, a large number of Irish women would visit the United Kingdom for abortions.
+For instance, Belgian women who travelled to France before Belgium legalized abortion.
 Similarly, women would travel to the Netherlands when it became legal to have abortions there in the 1970s.

+The majority of Americans, despite what side of politics they are on, believe that abortion should be legal circumstantially.
 Some people who support abortion rights see abortion as a last resort and focus on situations where they feel abortion is a necessary option.
 Among these situations are those where the woman was raped, her health or life (or that of the fetus) is at risk, contraception was used but failed, the fetus has acute congenital disorder and defects, incest, financial constraints, or she feels unable to raise a child.
-One common reason women give for terminating unintended pregnancies is that having a baby would prevent them from achieving goals such as pursuing an education.
+One common reason women give for terminating unintended pregnancies is that having a baby would prevent them from achieving goals, such as pursuing an education.
 Some abortion-rights moderates, who would otherwise be willing to accept certain restrictions on abortion, feel that political pragmatism compels them to oppose any such restrictions, as they could be used to form a slippery slope against all abortions.
 On the other hand, even some abortion rights advocates feel uncomfortable with the use of abortion for sex-selection, as is practiced in some countries, such as India.